After-Shock/Cloudbox-wiki/FAQ.md

  - Using SSH Tunneling to log into Plex and set your credentials

-   - On your host PC (replace with your user name and serveripaddress):
+   - On your host PC (replace <user> with your user name and <yourserveripaddress> with your serveripaddress - no arrows):

      ```
      ssh <user>@<yourserveripaddress> -L 32400:0.0.0.0:32400 -N